Which states offer deregulated energy?

 Rhode Island

-- Fun fact – As of 2017, competitive energy suppliers in Rhode Island supplied about 47 percent of the state’s electric load.
+- Fun fact: As of 2017, competitive energy suppliers in Rhode Island supplied about 47% of the state’s electric demand.

 Virginia

-- Fun fact – In 2018, natural gas accounted for 53 percent of Virginia’s electricity net generation.
+- Fun fact: In 2021, natural gas accounted for 57% of Virginia’s electricity net generation.